nelmio/NelmioApiDocBundle/Resources/doc/symfony_attributes.rst

 Customization
 ----------------------

 Imagine you want to add, modify, or remove some documentation for a route argument.
-For that you will have to create your own describer which implements the :class:`RouteArgumentDescriberInterface`_ interface.
+For that you will have to create your own describer which implements the `RouteArgumentDescriberInterface`_ interface.

 Register your route argument describer
 ~~~~~~~

 Before you can use your custom describer you must register it in your route argument describer as a service and tag it with ``nelmio_api_doc.route_argument_describer``.
-Services implementing the :class:`RouteArgumentDescriberInterface`_ interface are automatically detected and used by NelmioApiDocBundle.
+Services implementing the `RouteArgumentDescriberInterface`_ interface are automatically detected and used by NelmioApiDocBundle.

 .. configuration-block::